 As a marketing professional analyzing so much book data, I am tired of seeing the stereotypical books from authors.

-Picture Books With Hispanic Characters
+Picture Books With Kenyan Characters

 Yes, the past sucks but it’s so weird to read these type of books to children for storytime or bedtime.

-Hispanic Authors Picture Books
+Kenyan Authors Picture Books

 It seems that all these stories are written for the parents who believe it’s important for their toddlers to learn about history at such a young age.

-Books With Hispanic Children
+Books With Kenyan Children

 I’m currently focusing on picture books with diversity.
 I want to recommend and support children books that can successfully talk about race and culture in an organic way.